 The online world of the bloggers and how you can connect, communicate, publish your thoughts or diaries and ‘spy’ on the famous.

-Blogs – an ugly word, but now unavoidable – were born with the internet.
+Blogs – an unavoidable word – were born with the internet.
 As soon as people started to use the technology that would link computers, they started leaving messages.
 In the 1980s, these were “pinned” on virtual “bulletin boards”.
 Then, in the early 1990s, online diaries appeared, personal journals to be seen by the entire online world.
 As internet use spread, people were dazzled by their power to connect and communicate.
 But they didn’t just want to stare at pages.
 They wanted, above all, to make their mark on the explosively expanding world of cyberspace.
-So, in the mid-1990s, the online diary became the web log, or blog.
+So, in the mid-1990s, the online diary became the weblog, or blog.

 Blogs let you jot down what you think, feel or know and, at the speed of light, publish it to the world.
 They now cover everything from quantum theory to politics to low-life celebrity gossip and intimate personal confessions.
-They can be vast publications written by teams of writers, or fragmented jottings from a student pad.
+They can be vast publications written by teams of writers or fragmented jottings from a student pad.
 They are the most successful, addictive, potent and radical application of all the new technologies and applications spawned by the personal computer.
+Take, for example, blogs of this nature –http://www.doraflood.com/ (which happen to be quite popular among the young generation of today).
+The author, Dora West, is known to cover almost all topics.
+Moreover, the writing style is simple and sophisticated, which further helps in making this blog page even more attractive.
+To be honest, there are many budding writers who can be seen weaving magic with their words.

 I sent a guy in LA out to buy a book in the middle of the night; he liked it.
 Commenters e-mail me their visions and problems.
 Some flirt, some try to get me to go down the pub, some send me their writing for approval.
 Chinese people ask me about English usage, Americans ask me if I know Bill Nighy, Australians ask me about the afterlife.
 Everybody wants to know what I eat and why, inmates of Folsom Prison weep and rage at me because of my loathing of tattoos, Darwinians become entirely irrational in my (virtual) presence.
 And, a week or two ago, a regular commenter on my blog killed himself.